fearakil/nza-group-website/README.md

     Images & Placement on all files

  Patrick:
-    Sidebars & Content on who and what files
+    Sidebars & Content on who and what files.
     News Feed on Home page